Compare Rates and Save on Life Insurance

 MONEYGEEK EXPERT TIP

 You can’t purchase life insurance in a 401(k) plan unless your plan explicitly allows it.
 Make sure you check the plan description to see if it is possible.
-If it’s allowed, you can purchase a cheaper policy using pre-tax money.
-It’s also important to clarify with your employer whether you’re allowed to purchase an individual life insurance policy or if you can only buy group life insurance through them.
+If allowed, you can purchase a cheaper policy using pre-tax money.
+It’s also important to clarify with your employer whether you can purchase an individual life insurance policy or only buy group life insurance through them.

-When planning for retirement, it’s important to consider the different financial instruments you can use.
+When planning for retirement, it’s wise to consider the different financial instruments you can use.
 Knowing the benefits of each can help you weigh your options well.
-For instance, 401(k) may have better savings potential, but life insurance offers a death benefit.
+For instance, a 401(k) may have better savings potential, but life insurance offers a death benefit.

-The table below shows a comparison between 401(k) and life insurance in terms of benefits.
+The table below compares 401(k) plans and life insurance in terms of benefits.

 Benefit